laminas/laminas-form/docs/book/v3/form-element-manager.md

 }
 ```

-The standard factory `Laminas\Form\ElementFactory::class` for form elements and forms is used which sets the name and/or the options to the object on creation via constructor:
+The standard factory `Laminas\Form\ElementFactory` for form elements and forms is used which sets the name and/or the options to the object on creation via constructor:

 ```php
 $form = $formElementManager->get(